vapply-labs/framework/README.md

 # framework

-The main library for the job application monitor and additional utilities
+The main library for the job application monitor and additional utilities.

+You can find the documentation in `/docs`.